-- a tracking solution to tie all elements of your campaign together
+- an ad tracker to tie all elements of your campaign together

 Or, if you’re just starting out and any of that is unfamiliar to you, grab yourself a coffee and study the articles at Mobidea Academy, where we explain each step of the process in detail to put you on the path to affiliate mastery.